DevasenaInupakutika/2014-05-08-soton/lessons/nocs/nocs-shell/tutorial.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument, which is the directory name.
-Directories can be specified using either a relative path a full path.
+Directories can be specified using either a relative path or a full path.
 The directories on the computer are arranged into a hierarchy.
 The absolute path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

  `/home/user`

 which is the full name of your home directory.
 This tells you that you are in a directory called `user`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the root directory.

-So, to summarize: `user` is a directory in home which is a directory in /.
+So, to summarize: `user` is a directory in `home` which is a directory in `/`.

 Now enter the following command: